 United Women of Color empowers girls, women, and their communities by uniting people across ethnicities to address civic and educational gaps for advancement.
 We believe that we have a responsibility to help build and shape the culture of our communities through educational programs, civic engagement, and advocacy.

-Women make up 52% of the Madison County population and 1/5 of children in Madison County live in poverty.
+Women make up 52% of the Madison County population, and 1/5 of children in Madison County live in poverty.

 It is our vision to create an inclusive community by building relationships and facilitating authentic connections to address our community’s changing needs.